sudiptakrsarkarai/expense_tracker_app/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL License.
 For details, see the [LICENSE](LICENSE) file.

 ---